 Another theme is women and cinema: there are films about and by women, with even a newly constituted Oxfam award for the best film on gender equality, to be given to a female Indian filmmaker.

-An Indian debut feature is the opening film Konkona Sensharma’s A Death in the Gunj is the opening title, which will be screened at the restored Opera House in Mumbai.
+An Indian debut feature is the opening film Konkona Sensharma’s A Death in the Gunj is the opening title.
 The actor turned filmmaker’s debut is set in 1969 and revolves around a family vacation that goes horribly wrong.

 Many festival favourites are here… Among the internationally hot titles is Ken Loach’s Cannes Film Festival winner I, Daniel Blake, about the fissures in the social welfare system in the United Kingdom.
 There is also Paul Verhoeven’s Elle, in which Isabelle Huppert’s rape victim takes revenge on her rapist.
 Nicholas Winding Refn’s The Neon Demon, starring Elle Fanning, unearths rivalry of truly horrific proportions in the Los Angeles fashion world.
 Swiss Army Man, the comedy about a farting corpse (played by Daniel Radcliffe), is on the list.